LynithDev/multiclient/README.md

 # Multi Version Minecraft Client
-Not yet fully ready multi version Minecraft client project.
+Multi version Minecraft client starter.
 Still got a lot left to do such as run configurations + a lot of code refactoring

 ## Roadmap